Skip Navigation Links www.nws.noaa.gov

 1. Northern Hemisphere

-The 500-hPa circulation during March featured an elongated region of above average heights over the North Pole and into Eurasia, and below average heights over the Hudson Bay and Southern Europe (Fig. E9).
-The main land-surface temperature signals include above average temperatures for North America and Europe (Fig. E1).
-The main land-surface precipitation signals include drier than average conditions in parts of Europe and eastern North America, and wetter than average conditions in northern Russia and western North America (Fig. E3).
+The 500-hPa circulation featured several centers of above average height anomalies across the Northern Hemisphere and a smaller area of below average height anomalies centered over the Kara Sea (Fig. E9).
+The main land-surface temperature signals include widespread above average anomalies across North America, Europe, and Asia (Fig. E1).
+The main precipitation signals include wetter than average conditions in eastern North America and central Eurasia (Fig. E3).

 a.
 North America